This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

-As the director of the Swedish Cancer Institute’s Lung Cancer Program, Dr. Eric Vallieres has a special interest in both lung cancer and mesothelioma.
-While mesothelioma is nearly always caused by asbestos exposure, lung cancer sometimes is and both types of cancer can be difficult to diagnose and treat.
-Dr. Vallieres takes on the challenge of treating these cancers through surgical procedures and is one of few experts in mesothelioma.
-His also one of the few surgeons able to perform the radical and difficult surgical treatment for pleural mesothelioma called extrapleural pneumonectomy.
+As director of the Swedish Cancer Institute’s Lung Cancer Program, Eric Vallieres, M.D., has a special interest in lung cancer and mesothelioma.
+Dr. Vallieres is one of only a handful of mesothelioma experts in the country.
+He is also one of the few surgeons to perform extrapleural pneumonectomy, a radical surgical treatment for mesothelioma.

 Education and Early Career

-After finishing his education and residencies and fellowships in surgery, Dr. Vallieres returned to Canada for his first positions as a physician and surgeon specializing in thoracic procedures.
-His first position was from 1991 to 1994 at the University of Alberta’s Department of Surgery in Edmonton.
-He then moved on to the University of Ottawa in Ontario to work as an assistant professor of surgery from 1994 to 1996.
+After finishing his fellowships, Dr. Vallieres returned to Canada.
+There he served at the University of Alberta’s Department of Surgery in Edmonton from 1991 to 1994.
+He then moved to the University of Ottawa in Ontario to work as an assistant professor of surgery.
+He served there until 1996.

 Career in Washington and the Swedish Cancer Institute

-Dr. Vallieres did not come to the U.S. to work until 1996 when he joined the staff of the University of Washington’s School of Medicine.
-Here, in Seattle, he became an associate professor of surgery and earned a teacher of the year award in 1998.
-He continued to work as a professor at the University of Washington for eight more years.
+In 1996, Dr. Vallieres joined the University of Washington’s School of Medicine staff in Seattle.
+There he became an associate professor of surgery.
+In 1998, Dr. Vallieres earned a teacher of the year award.
+He continued to work as a professor at the University of Washington until 2004.

-At that time, in 2004, Dr. Vallieres became the Swedish Cancer Institute’s director of surgery, where he still works and runs the surgery department in Seattle.
-He conducts research, directs the surgical program, and works with patients at the Institute’s two hospitals: at Cherry Hill and First Hill.
+In 2004, Dr. Vallieres became the Swedish Cancer Institute’s director of surgery.
+He continues to run the surgery department.
+Dr. Vallieres also conducts research and works with patients at the Institute’s two hospitals, Cherry Hill and First Hill.

 Research and Specialties

-Dr. Vallieres’ long career in cancer and surgery has earned him a reputation as a physician and researcher dedicated to caring for patients and for excellent treatment.
-He has earned a number of official recognitions and awards including the designation of America’s Top Doctors for Cancer several years in a row as well as one of America’s Top Doctors.
-He has also won a teaching award for his work as an associate professor of surgery.
+Dr. Vallieres’ career in cancer and surgery has earned him a reputation as a physician dedicated to patient care.
+He has won a number of awards, including the designation of America’s Top Doctors for Cancer several years in a row.
+He has also been listed as one of America’s Top Doctors.